 Data is increasing exponentially in applications and sifting through to discover what’s really meaningful can be difficult, not to mention time-consuming for your users to do manually.

-Global Business Intelligence and analytics platform, Yellowfin, defines embedded analytics as:
+Global Business Intelligence and analytics platform, Yellowfin, writes the embedded analytics definition as:

 “...the integration of analytical capabilities and data visualizations into another software application.”

 Essentially, it’s a digital workplace capability that allows data analysis to occur within a user's natural workflow.
 Crucially, it doesn’t require the need to switch to another application.

 If you’re a product manager, embedding analytics can add a lot of value for your end users.
 They can be the best way to share data and allow the automation of manual processes of delivery and data refreshes while maintaining all of the carefully designed structure and research of traditional data reporting.
 You just need to make sure you have the best embedded analytics tools at your disposal.

 The modern customer expects access to information exactly when they need it, and that info needs to be accurate and accessible in real-time.
 PMs need to satisfy this demand when it comes to data too of course.
 Which means crafting customer experiences that give them the data they need in real-time.

 Embedded analytics makes this possible, and there’s plenty of advantages to be had that enhance the overall customer experience and really give them more value for their time, including:

 - Better customer service - Putting more data into the hands of your customers means you’ll be delivering a better product experience to them.
 Users can better quantify the product value thanks to embedded data.

 - Access to the newest data - Any data stays connected and refreshes when needed.
 Customers will be able to proactively access the analytics they need on their own timeline, and be confident that the info will be current.